 Thermal analysis of polymers provides information about their properties and thermal transitions, to determine materials' suitability for intended usage

-Thermal analysis and testing of polymers and plastics across the polymer supply chain and lifecycle is a powerful means of measuring physical properties, transitions, ageing processes, the effect of additives and the influence of diverse production conditions on these materials.
+Thermal analysis and testing of polymers and plastics across the polymer supply chain and lifecycle is a powerful means of measuring physical properties, transitions, ageing processes, the effect of additives and the influence of diverse production conditions on materials.

-Across many industries, is it essential that the properties of polymers, raw materials and finished products are well understood as they are integral to enhancing the performance of materials to meet specifications for the desired end-use, and within the remit of product failure analysis.
+Across many industries, it is essential that the properties of polymers, raw materials and finished products are well understood as they are integral to enhancing the performance of materials to meet specifications for the desired end-use, and within the remit of product failure analysis.

 Our thermal analysis experts deploy a range of thermal techniques to reveal detailed understanding of polymer formulations, the impact of processing and final physical properties of materials, accelerating your product development process and delivering the insight you need to make decisions regarding quality control, research and development or to address failure.